 The FAA requires the written test results to be in the student's hands before an Oral and Practical examination may be given.
 Therefore, in order to take an Oral and Practical examination with one of our examiners, you must bring your written score reports and your airmen certificate and/or rating application 8610-2.
 Your FAA inspector should give you two copies of the 8610-2 form, both bearing original signatures.
 Photo copied signatures are not accepted.
 For our students' convenience, we have scheduled local FAA designated mechanic examiners for morning, afternoon and weekend testing.
 Call the school for their current exam fees.

 What to Bring with you...

-The only items necessary for enrollment for the A&P courses, are the two 8610-2 forms from the F.A.A., valid identification of a driver's license (non - U.S. students must also bring valid passport) your Jeppesen textbooks, and full tuition.
+The only items necessary for enrollment for the A&P courses, are the 8610-2 form from the F.A.A., valid identification of a driver's license (non - U.S. students must also bring valid passport), IACRA Login Information, Textbooks, and Full Tuition.
 Electronic calculators are used in the classroom in some parts of the course.
 If you have your own, you may bring it with you.
 The school will also have extra in the classroom.
 These calculators may be used in the testing room when taking the F.A.A. examination.
 You will need to have a notebook for your own use.

 How should I prepare?

 READ, READ, & READ your textbook.
 Get very comfortable with any materials sent to you prior to your course.